When is Second Republican presidential primary debate?

 How can I watch the debate?

-Viewers can tune in on Fox Business, Univision and Rumble on the 27 September which will be like at the Ronald Reagan Presidential Foundation and Institute.
+Viewers can tune in on Fox Business (FBN), Univision and Rumble from 9-11 PM/ET on the 27 September at the Ronald Reagan Presidential Foundation and Institute.

+In addition to FBN, FOX News Channel (FNC) will simulcast the entire debate from 9-11 PM/ET and FOX Nation will offer a livestream for the platform’s subscribers.

+Univision’s digital viewers will have full coverage of the debate via UnivisionNoticias.com and TelevisaUnivision’s streaming platform, ViX, will also have live coverage on its news channel Noticas 24/7.

 “I am excited to announce that our second Republican primary debate will be in partnership with FOX Business, Rumble, Univision, and the Ronald Reagan Presidential Foundation and Institute, which will serve as an iconic venue for the debate.